 Falafel Spiced Oven Baked Sweet Potato Fries

-- 1 tbsp high heat oil (I used grapeseed)
+- 1 tablespoon high heat oil (I used grapeseed)

 - salt to taste